Percy Tau

-Percy Muzi Tau (born 13 May 1994) is a South African professional footballer who plays as a winger for V.League 1 club Thep Xanh Nam Dinh and the South Africa national team.
+Percy Muzi Tau (born 13 May 1994) is a South African professional footballer who plays as a winger for and the South Africa national team.

 Tau began his footballing career with Premier Soccer League side Mamelodi Sundowns where he made 100 appearances either side of a loan to Witbank Spurs.
 During his time with Sundowns, he won the league title twice and the CAF Champions League once and was named Footballer of the Year and joint-top-goalscorer in his final season with the club.

 Tau joined Brighton & Hove Albion in 2018 but, due to work-permit complications, was loaned out to Belgian side Union SG with whom he won the Proximus League Player of the Season award.
 His form earned him a short-term move to Club Brugge, where he won a league winners' medal the following season, before being loaned out for a third consecutive season when he signed for rivals Anderlecht in 2020.

 Tau signed for Egyptian Premier League side Al Ahly in 2021 on a two-year contract.
 He became the highest scoring South African in the FIFA Club World Cup in December 2023 when he scored his third goal of the competition.